-We plan to allocate [REDACTED]% of the [REDACTED] from the [REDACTED] to partially finance the construction of our Luzhai Synthetic Mica Plant with a designed annual production capacity of 30,000 tonnes of synthetic mica flake.
+We plan to allocate [REDACTED]% of the [REDACTED] to partially finance the construction of our Luzhai Synthetic Mica Plant with a designed annual production capacity of 30,000 tonnes of synthetic mica flakes.
+The estimated investment amount for our Luzhai Synthetic Mica Plant is RMB471.1 million.
+As of the Latest Practicable Date, we have used RMB29.4 million.
+Other than the amount of RMB[REDACTED] allocated out of the [REDACTED] for the purpose, it is our plan that the remaining balance of RMB[REDACTED] will be funded by our internal and/or external financial resources.
 See the section headed "Future Plans and [REDACTED]" in this document for further information.